ThreatConnect-Inc/tcex/docs/src/building_apps_quickstart.rst

 After running the ``tclib`` command, a "lib_<Python version>" (e.g., lib_3.6.7) directory will be in the project directory.
 This directory will contain all Python packages defined in **requirements.txt** and any sub-dependencies.

 ..
 Important:: This version of the "lib" directory should closely match the version of Python on the ThreatConnect server.
-Differences in micro-ersions (e.g., Python version 3.6.5 vs. lib_3.6.7) are acceptable.
+Differences in micro-versions (e.g., Python version 3.6.5 vs. lib_3.6.7) are usually acceptable.

 .. seealso::